jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

     ```
     http://198.18.128.101:30852/
     ```
+    ```
     user: root
     password: jalapeno
+    DB: jalapeno
+    ```
     Once logged in choose the 'jalapeno' DB.
 The UI should then show you its 'collections' view, which should look something like:

   <img src="images/arango-collections.png" width="1000">

 4. Feel free to spot check the various data collections in Arango.
 Several will be empty as they are for future use.
-With successfuly BMP processing we would expect to see data in all the following collections:
+With successful BMP processing we would expect to see data in all the following collections:

  - l3vpn_v4_prefix
  - l3vpn_v6_prefix